Hetari/Turtle-crossing-street/README.md

 ## Turtle-crossing-street
-This is a very simple version of the known game $crossing street$.
+This is a very simple version of the known game _crossing street_.
 I wrote this code when I'm following [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://](https://www.udemy.com/course/100-days-of-code/?src=sac&kw=100+d+of+py)).

 ----------